Frequently Asked Questions

 Q: How can I find details on faculty interest and research?

 A: You will be well served to visit the department's website and read about their programs and faculty.
 Once you have determined the faculty engaged in research in your specific area of interest, you should contact the faculty and start a dialogue with the faculty.
 Should you be reluctant to contact the faculty directly, contact Lessa Shear (email@example.com) who will be happy to help facilitate the connection.

 Q: How can I get additional information and materials via the mail?

-A: Please complete the inquiry form so we can provide you additional important information concerning Rensselaer graduate programs via the mail. http://sis.rpi.edu/rss/bwskwpro.P_WebProspectMain?prel_code_in=GWEB&button_text_in=Continue
+A: Please complete the inquiry form so we can provide you additional important information concerning Rensselaer graduate programs. http://sis.rpi.edu/rss/bwskwpro.P_WebProspectMain?prel_code_in=GWEB&button_text_in=Continue